limepepper/raspberry-pi-factory-reset/README.md

 git clone https://github.com/limepepper/raspberry-pi-factory-reset.git
 ```

-2. Download the source [image]() and save it to the project directory
+2. Download a source [image]() and save it to the root of the project directory
 ```
-$ pwd
-~/git/raspberry-pi-factory-reset

 $ ls
 2021-03-04-raspios-buster-armhf-lite.img